-The PGM-FI System uses sequential multiport fuel injection.
-It has three subsystems: Air Intake, Engine Control, and Fuel Control.
-The Engine Control Module (ECM) or the Powertrain Control Module (PCM) uses various sensors to determine how much air is going into the engine.
+The PGM-FI system uses sequential multiport fuel injection.
+It has three subsystems: air intake, engine control, and fuel control.
+The powertrain control module (PCM) in automatic transmission vehicles or the engine control module (ECM) in manual transmission vehicles uses various sensors to determine how much air is going into the engine.
 It then controls how much fuel to inject under all operating conditions.